twitham1/kjv-bible-lyric-files/README.md

 Simply copy the DIR/*.lrc files to the location of matching *.mp3 files.
 Or, copy those matching *.mp3 to the given DIR here.
-AS/OF the given dates, these options worked for me.
+AS/OF the given dates, these options worked for me, YMMV.

 DIR:	AS/
 ARTIST:	Alexander Scourby